sylefeb/Silice/projects/ice40-dynboot/README.md

 **TL;DR** *I teamed up with @juanmard and @unaimarcor to explore the possibility of manipulating warm boot addresses dynamically, from a running design.
 And it works!
 You can now fit as many bitstreams as you can in SPI-flash, and dynamically reboot to any of them from a running design, for no more than the cost of updating 4KB of SPI-flash.*

+## Try it!

+This proof of concept is designed for the IceBreaker.

+*From binary*

+Plug your board, open a command line in this folder and run `./try.sh`

+*From source*

+Plug your board, open a command line in this folder and run `make`

 ## Warm boot?

 If you are not familiar with the concept of *warm boot* on the ice40, do not worry, [read this tutorial first](../ice40-warmboot/README.md).
 I also recommend reading [@unaimarcor notes on the topic](https://umarcor.github.io/warmboot/).